Boeing agrees to pay $2.5B+ to settle criminal fraud charges over 737 MAX

 Boeing has agreed with the U.S. government to pay more than $2.5 billion to defer prosecution and resolve a charge of “criminal misconduct” in its certification of the 737 MAX, the Department of Justice announced Thursday.

-Of that amount, only $243.6 million, less than 10%, is a fine for the criminal conduct.
-The rest consists of compensation to Boeing’s airline customers and to the families of the MAX crash victims, settlements that it would have had to make in any case.
+Of that amount, only $243.6 million, less than 10%, is a fine for the criminal conduct, “which reflects a fine at the low end” of the sentencing guidelines, the court agreement states.

+And Boeing commits to pay an additional $500 million in compensation to the families of the MAX crash victims.

+However, 70% of the $2.5 billion cited consists of compensation to Boeing’s airline customers that the company has already agreed to pay.

 The criminal complaint charges the company with one count of conspiracy to defraud the government for supplying false information to the Federal Aviation Administration (FAA) during certification of the jet.